 - 2005 - Formula 1 Driver for Toyota

-- 2003 - Winner of the European & French Formula 1 Grand Prix's
+- 2003 - Won the European Grand Prix and the French Grand Prix (Formula One)

 - 1999 - Formula 1 Driver for Williams